Spring Framework Versions: Feature list by version

 2. 2

-Testing Support: Spring Framework offers comprehensive support for testing Spring applications.
+Testing Support: The Spring Framework offers comprehensive support for testing Spring applications.
 It includes features like mock objects, which allow developers to simulate dependencies and control their behavior during testing.
 The TestContext framework provides utilities for setting up and tearing down the test environment, and the Spring MVC Test module enables efficient testing of Spring MVC web applications.

 3. 3